Carleton-Team-Koala/Scramble/README.md

 Scramble is based off of Hasbro's Scrabble, a game developed in 1938 by Alfred Mosher Butts.
 In the original Scrabble game, 2-4 players each recieve a "hand" of seven letter tiles, which they are required to play some number of each term to form a word on the board, with at least one tile being connected to a tile on the board in such a way that conenction too forms a word.
 Each letter tile is assigned a points value, and each word is scored off of the values of the tiles constituting the word.
 The game is complex and difficult to explain succinctly.
 We reccommend this material as a good primer on the game: https://users.cs.northwestern.edu/~robby/uc-courses/22001-2008-winter/scrabble.html

 We have made some modifications to our version:
-- Our version of the game currently only has support for exactly two players.
+- Our version of the game has support for exactly two players.
 - The tiles look slightly different.
 - Hand scores are not removed from the final scores when the game ends
-- We have added support for other languages, but have not implemented a second language besides English.

 ## Setup Instructions